linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ## The Chef Server

-The Chef Server is the hub of interaction between all workstations and nodes using Chef.
-Changes made through workstations are uploaded to the Chef Server, which is then accessed by the chef-client and used to configure each individual node.
+The Chef server is the hub of interaction between all workstations and nodes using Chef.
+Changes made through workstations are uploaded to the Chef server, which is then accessed by the chef-client and used to configure each individual node.

 ### Install the Chef Server

-1. [Download](https://downloads.chef.io/chef-server/ubuntu/) the latest Chef Server core (12.0.7 at the time of writing):
+1. [Download](https://downloads.chef.io/chef-server/ubuntu/) the latest Chef server core (12.0.7 at the time of writing):

 		wget https://web-dl.packagecloud.io/chef/stable/packages/ubuntu/trusty/chef-server-core_12.0.7-1_amd64.deb